 An impulse to hysterical laughter welled up in Mary.
 Ned was back-and married!
 That he might meet someone else, love someone else, had never occurred to her in all the months of his absence.
-She supposed months of his absence.
 She supposed she should feel jealousy-but she did not.
 You could not be jealous of this pitiful child, so unsure of herself, so terrified, so . . .
 Yes, so unhappy.
 "You know," she said, "I don't even know your name.
 And I can't very well call-Ned's wife-Mrs. Holden."

 "Oh-it's Torchy."

-"Ned mentioned San Frencisco.
+"Ned mentioned San Francisco

+newspapers.
+Is that where you met?"

-"Ned mentioned San Francisco newspapers.
-Is that where you met?
+newspapers.
+Is that where you met?"

 "Yeah."
-For a moment that seemed to be all she intended to say, then to be all she intended to say, then she added defiantly, "I used to work out there.
+For a moment that seemed to be all she intended to say, then she added defiantly, "I used to work out there.
 I sang in a night club."

 "Will you and Ned stay here in Five Points now?
 I hope so."

 "I don't know.
 Ned's a famous columnist now-ne writes for a San Francisco newspaper.
-There was sethetic happy pride in Torchy's

-Francisco newspaper.
 There was pathetic, happy pride in Torchy's voice when she spoke of Ned's occupation.
-"I don't know but I guess Ned might have to go back to Frisco-that's where the syndicate that handles his column is located."
+"I don't know but I guess Ned might have to go back to Frisco Ned might have to go back to Frisco-that's where the syndicate that handles his column is located."

 After that, conversation languished.
-It was an almost unbearable relief when Ned came downstairs and, after a few moments of meaningless talk. took Torchy away to the hotel where
+It was an almost unbearable relief when Ned came downstairs and, after a few moments of meaningless talk. took Torchy away to the hotel where took Torchy away to the hotel where they were staying.

 Upstairs, Mary knew, her father was no doubt waiting to see her, wanting to talk over Ned's unexpected return.
-But for a while she lingered, putting off the moment when she would have to meet his wind loving ever into which would kind, loving eyes, into which would creep, no matter how hard he tried to keep it out, pity for her because Ned had brought back a wife.
+But for a while she lingered, putting off the moment when she would have to meet his kind, loving eyes, into which would creep, no matter how hard he tried to keep it out, pity for her because Ned had brought back a wife.
 She did not want her father to pity her, she did not want to pity herself.
-Ned had gone away, and while he was away he had married a girl-a strange girl, one to whom life had been hard and cruel.
+Ned had gone away, and while he was had gone away, and while he was away he had married a girl-a girl-a strange girl, one to whom life had been hard and cruel.
 This had happened, and it could not be undone, and therefore there was no place nor use for pity. . . .
-At last, hand sliding slowly along the stair-rail, she went up.
+At last, hand sliding slowly along the stair-rail, she had seen Dr. Ruthledge for a while, had come alone to the parsonage, and then had joined her downstairs.
+"You needn't tell me about it if you don't want to," she said gently.
+"But I do.
+I've got to.
+I don't expect you to understand. . .
+But after I found out about my parents, I only wanted to get away.
+I didn't have much money-just enough to pay my way as far as San Francisco, and then

 JUST went to pieces," Ned said.
-He tugged furiously at the lobe of his right ear; how well Mary remembered that gesture!
-It was an afternoon a few days after his return; he pect you to understand. . .
-But after I found out about my parents, I only wanted to get away.
-I didn't have much money-just enough to pay my way as far as San Francisco, and then I was broke I-"
+He tugged furiously at the lobe of his right ear; how well Mary remem-bered that gesture!
+It was an afternoon a few days after his return; he